 Photo by: Josh Rose

-In 2010, Gianna Reisen began her journey as a student at the School of American Ballet where she studied the Balanchine technique for seven years.
-During her time there, she performed works by George Balanchine, Jerome Robbins, Christopher Wheeldon and Peter Martins in six of the school’s annual Workshop performances.
-Reisen developed her love for dance-making during the creation process of her piece for SAB’s Student Choreographic Workshop in 2015.
-After showcasing her work at SAB, she was asked to create a piece for the Fall Session of the New York Choreographic Institute, where she premiered her first ensemble ballet, Hexapoda.
+Gianna Reisen is a choreographer and movement director based in New York City.
+She began her journey as a student at the School of American Ballet where she studied the Balanchine technique for seven years.
+Gianna’s passion for dance-making developed during the creation process of her very first piece for SAB’s Student Choreographic Workshop.
+Soon after showcasing her work at the school, she was asked to participate in the Fall Session of the New York Choreographic Institute where she presented her first ensemble ballet, Hexapoda.

-After graduating school in 2017, Gianna accepted a job in Germany as a dancer with the Dresden SemperOper Ballet.
+After graduating in 2017, Reisen accepted a job in Germany as a dancer with the Dresden SemperOper Ballet.
 That same year, she was commissioned to choreograph an original work for the New York City Ballet’s Fall Fashion Gala, naming her the youngest choreographer in history to offer a ballet to NYCB’s storied repertory.
-After premiering her work, Composer’s Holiday, with costumes by Virgil-Abloh, the piece would go on to run for the company’s upcoming Winter Season, at Saratoga Performing Arts Center, and the Kennedy Center in Washington DC.
-In 2018, Gianna created her second work for NYCB, Judah, for their next Fall Fashion Gala.
-Soon after, she accepted a job as a dancer and choreographer for the Los Angeles Dance Project where she danced contemporary and modern repertoire for two years, traveled the globe, and premiered Rising Water, in 2019.
+Following the premiere of Composer’s Holiday, with costumes by Virgil-Abloh, the piece would go on to run for the company’s upcoming Winter Season, at Saratoga Performing Arts Center, and the Kennedy Center in Washington DC.
+Gianna returned to the states in 2018 to create her second work for NYCB and to continue her professional dance career with the Los Angeles Dance Project.
+During her time with the company, she traveled the globe and explored a modern repertoire, performing works by Benjamin Millepied, Martha Graham, Bella Lewitzky, Kyle Abraham, among others.
+She also had the pleasure of choreographing for LADP and made her west coast debut in 2019 with Rising Water.